ArthurNvs/ArthurNvS/README.md

 ### English
 Web Developer, clean and effective codes lover!
 Always in love with coding and web development.
-I really apreciate to fin creative and simple solutions for complex problems.
+I really apreciate to find creative and simple solutions for complex problems.
 Nowadays intensifying my activities with React and Java, but also playing around with game development with Unreal Engine and C++ (only at the free times).

 ### Português